culture

 In the Basque Country, Christmas is marked by the arrival of Olentzero, a Santa-like figure who is a charcoal burner.

-Dressed in traditional Basque peasant clothing, he parades through towns bringing gifts to children and is celebrated with songs and merriment.
+Dressed in traditional Basque peasant clothing, he parades through towns bringing gifts to children and is celebrated with songs.

 Andalusia: Zambombas